Sundance: 'Summering' Celebrates Girlhood and Friendship

 Spell-binding cinematic closure

-However, if there's a shortcoming that I found with my experience with Part II, it's that there isn't the same effect in the grandly measured reveal that defined the first film.
+However, if there's a shortcoming that I found in my experience with Part II, it's that there isn't the same effect in the grandly measured reveal that defined the first film.
 The Souvenir bloomed into a large and suspenseful story.
 Part II is more defined by seeing how, or if, she will come to terms with her past, and how, or if, she will realize her artistic vision.

 Still, it's all told so bravely, and shot so beautifully, that I am enthused to recommend not just this film, but both, to everyone.
 Truly, they are among the most special pieces that have been shared about a person's life, and depiction of an artist's struggle, that I've seen shown on film in recent times.
 The Souvenir films should forever be cherished as a thing to have to remember a life-changing journey by.